HOLME

 Hand shape

-One or both hands may be used to execute a sign, therefore take notice whether one or both hands are being used and how they are held at the beginning.
+Key Word Sign borrows signs from Auslan (Australian Sign Language), which includes 38 major handshapes and another 28 variations.
+One or both hands may be used to execute a sign, so it’s important to note whether one or both hands are involved and how they are positioned at the start.

 Different hand shapes with all other components being the same can alter the meaning of a sign, or make it impossible for the sign to be understood.
 A pair of signs that has only one component different is called a minimal pair.
 Below is a minimal pair for Hand shape: